syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-// Initializes the RTE with the HtmlAttributes specified.
+// Initializes the RTE with the specified HtmlAttributes.
     $("#rteSample").ejRTE({ htmlAttributes: { readOnly: "readOnly"} });
 </script>
 {% endhighlight %}